GridPlus/cryptobridge-contracts/README.md

 truffle install tokens
 ```

+Important: If you are a network participant, then you have to replace the seed-phrase within secrets.json with your own unique seed-phrase.
+For a simple isolated test-run, secrets.json can remain as it is.

 ## Starting Test Networks

 The convenience script `parity/boot.js` boots multiple parity instances with one command.
 All instances will have instant sealing.
 Unfortunately, this will be a lot slower than using TestRPC/Ganache (1).